lloydmeta/schwatcher/README.md

 Caveats
 -------

+__Above all things__ understand that library relies on the Java7 WatchService API and has the same constraints, limitations, and behaviours according to the implementation for the version of JVM you're using.

 1. Callbacks are registered for specific paths and for directory paths can be registered as recursive so that a single callback is fired when an event occurs inside the directory tree.